Skip to content

 Can I Feed Flowers of Sulfur to My Chickens?

-For poultry keepers, making sure their chickens are healthy is very important, whether they have a small group in their backyard or a big one.
-Many poultry keepers consider using Flowers of Sulfur (also known as sublimed sulfur or sulfur powder) as a natural supplement to keep their chickens healthy.
+Many poultry keepers consider using Flowers of Sulphur (also known as sublimed sulphur or sulphur powder) as a natural supplement to keep their chickens healthy.
 This article explores its potential benefits, risks, and best practices for use.

-Yes, Flowers of Sulfur is generally considered safe for chickens when used correctly.
+Yes, Flowers of Sulphur is generally considered safe for chickens when used correctly.
 You can use it as a natural remedy for various poultry health issues, particularly external parasites like mites and lice.
-However, feeding it directly to chickens requires caution, as excessive amounts could be harmful.
-Here are some potential risks you should know before feeding it to your chickens -

 • It can lead to stomach problems, less food intake, or even poisoning.